Give Foals Room to Roam

 Research shows that allowing foals free-choice exercise 24 hours a day leads to better tissue development.

-The study, performed at Utrecht University, followed 43 Dutch Warmblood foals from the time they were one week old until they were weaned.
-The foals were divided into three groups: One group was continuously confined in 12-foot by 13-foot box stalls; the second group was kept in similar box stalls but was exercised daily with an increasing number of sprints; and the third group of youngsters were on pasture 24 hours a day and allowed free-choice exercise.
+Utrecht University researchers followed 43 Dutch Warmblood foals from the time they were one week old until they were weaned.
+They divided the youngsters into three groups.
+One group was continuously confined in 12-foot by 13-foot box stalls.
+The second group was kept in similar box stalls but was exercised daily with an increasing number of sprints.
+And the third group of youngsters were on pasture 24 hours a day and allowed free-choice exercise.
 All of the foals remained with their dams.

-When samples were compared, the researchers found significant differences between 5-month-old foals who were exercised – either through sprints or turnout – and those who were not.
+When comparing samples, the researchers found significant differences between 5-month-old foals who were exercised—either through sprints or turnout—and those who were not.

-“In all cases, a lack of exercise led to a delay in tissue maturation,” says Rene van Weeren, DVM, PhD, who headed the study.
+“In all cases, a lack of exercise led to a delay in tissue maturation,” says Rene van Weeren, DVM, PhD.
 “Specifically, we found differences in bone density along with tendon, muscle and cartilage composition.”

-When researchers later compared samples from the 5-month-old and 11-month-old youngsters, they found evidence that subsequent exercise can help a foal with developmental delays make up for many deficits–with one important exception: “The window during which recovery is possible closes very early when it comes to collagen, which gives the cartilage its strength,” says van Weeren.
+When researchers later compared samples from the 5-month-old and 11-month-old youngsters, they found evidence that subsequent exercise can help a foal with developmental delays make up for many deficits.
+But there was one important exception.
+“The window during which recovery is possible closes very early when it comes to collagen, which gives the cartilage its strength,” says van Weeren.
 “The result is that these horse may have less resistance to injury and be more prone to develop chronic, debilitating disorders such as osteoarthritis or degenerative joint disease later in life.”

 The data also indicate that free-choice exercise is preferable to forced activity when it comes to growing joints.
-Foals who were asked for daily sprints for five months formed cartilage that was less able to regenerate than any other group, including foals who were not exercised at all.
+Foals who were asked for daily sprints for five months formed the cartilage least able to regenerate.
+In fact, their cartilage regenerated more slowly than that of foals who were not exercised at all.
 “We interpreted this as kind of an ‘exhaustion’ due to the exercise regimen the foals had undergone from birth to five months,” says van Weeren.

 This article first appeared EQUUS magazine.

 Don’t miss out!
-With the free weekly EQUUS newsletter, you’ll get the latest horse health information delivered right to your in basket!
+The free weekly EQUUS newsletter delivers horse health information to your in basket!
 If you’re not already receiving the EQUUS newsletter, click here to sign up.
 It’s *free*!

 CATEGORIES